MetPX/sarracenia/doc/sr_postv3.7.rst

    encodings (UTF-8, UTF-16, UTF-32), but also prohibits presence of
    byte order markings (BOM.)

- * the same as v02, UTF-8 is mandatory.
+ * the same as Sarracenia v02, UTF-8 is mandatory.
 Sarracenia restricts JSON format by requiring of UTF-8 encoding, (IETF RFC 3629) which does not need/use BOM.
    No other encoding is permitted.